-The holidays can be a challenging time for many, especially for those in treatment and recovery.
+Staying sober over the holidays can be a challenging time for many, especially for those who are in recovery.
 In general, the holiday season can be stressful for anyone; with the hustle and bustle of crowds, making travel plans to appease both sides of a family, and perhaps dealing with money woes, it is no wonder that the end of the year can seem overly hectic and exhausting for many people.

-Now add in worrying about going to treatment, staying sober from drugs and alcohol, avoiding triggers, and trying to make family and friends proud.
+Now add in worrying about going to treatment.
+Not to mention staying sober from drugs and alcohol, avoiding triggers, and trying to make family and friends proud.

 Those struggling with addiction often have a more difficult time getting through the holidays than the average person.
-Dealing with the stressors of life around these times can be triggering for many and may influence some to relapse—but it doesn’t have to.
+Dealing with the stressors of life around these times can be triggering for many.
+It may even influence some to relapse—but it doesn’t have to.

 Discovering what coping skills to use during the holidays in order to stay sober and practicing them should be a number one priority for someone working on their recovery.